What You Need to Know About Drugs

 High — A high is the feeling that drug users want to get when they take drugs.
 There are many types of highs, including a very happy or spacey feeling or a feeling that someone has special powers, such as the ability to fly or to see into the future.

-Inhalant (say: in-HAY-lent) — An inhalant, such as glue or gasoline, is sniffed or "huffed" to give the user an immediate rush.
+Inhalant (say: in-HALE-ent) — An inhalant, such as glue or gasoline, is sniffed or "huffed" to give the user an immediate high.
 Inhalants produce a quick feeling of being drunk — followed by sleepiness, staggering, dizziness, and confusion.

 Narcotic (say: nar-KAH-tik) — A narcotic dulls the body's senses (leaving a person less aware and alert and feeling carefree) and relieves pain.
 Narcotics can cause someone to sleep, fall into a stupor, have convulsions, and even slip into a coma.
 Certain narcotics — such as codeine — are legal if given by doctors to treat pain.
 Heroin is an illegal narcotic because it is has dangerous side effects and is very addictive.